citusdata/citus_docs/admin_guide/cluster_management.rst

 1. **PostgreSQL streaming replication.** This option is best for heavy OLTP workloads.
 It replicates entire worker nodes by continuously streaming their WAL records to a standby.
 You can configure streaming replication on-premise yourself by consulting the `PostgreSQL replication documentation <https://www.postgresql.org/docs/current/static/warm-standby.html#STREAMING-REPLICATION>`_ or use :ref:`Citus Cloud <cloud_overview>` which is pre-configured for replication and high-availability.

 2. **Citus shard replication.** This option is best suited for an append-only workload.
 Citus replicates shards across different nodes by automatically replicating DML statements and managing consistency.
-If a node goes down, the co-ordinator node will continue to serve queries by routing the work to the replicas seamlessly.
+If a node goes down, the coordinator node will continue to serve queries by routing the work to the replicas seamlessly.
 To enable shard replication simply set :code:`SET citus.shard_replication_factor = 2;` (or higher) before distributing data to the cluster.

 .. _coordinator_node_failures: